emeinhardt/cat-herder/README.md

             )
             . suffix @Type @φ @FreeCircuit @3 @4)

-    -- Note that 'suffix' is a Cartesian combinator for projections -- defined in "Cat.Sized.Semicartesian":
+    -- Note that 'suffix' is a cartesian combinator for projections -- defined in "Cat.Sized.Semicartesian":
     -- suffix :: a -| k φ n l |-> a

     -- | Given carry-generates and carry-propagates
     --